Taekwondo: World Taekwondo

 At the end of three rounds, the competitor with most points wins the match.
 In the event of a tie, a fourth "sudden death" overtime round, sometimes called a "Golden Point", is held to determine the winner after a one-minute rest period.
 In this round, the first competitor to score a point wins the match.
 If there is no score in the additional round, the winner is decided by superiority, as determined by the refereeing officials or number of fouls committed during that round.
 If a competitor has a 20-point lead at the end of the second round or achieves a 20-point lead at any point in the third round, then the match is over and that competitor is declared the winner.

 In addition to sparring competition, World Taekwondo sanctions competition in poomsae or forms, although this is not an Olympic event.
 Single competitors perform a designated pattern of movements, and are assessed by judges for accuracy (accuracy of movements, balance, precision of details) and presentation (speed and power, rhythm, energy), both of which receive numerical scores, with deductions made for errors.
 Pair and team competition is also recognized, where two or more competitors perform the same form at the same time.
 In addition to competition with the traditional forms, there is experimentation with freestyle forms that allow more creativity.

-The World Taekwondo Federation directly sanctions the following competitions: